 I live in Edinburgh, Scotland.
 I love to sew, cut patterns and refashion garments.
-I volunteer at Remade in Edinburgh at the sewing repair surgery.
+I work as the Fashion technician at Edinburgh College of Art.

 I am delighted to be writing posts on pattern cutting, sewing techniques and refashioning as part of the Sew it With Love team, founded by Elena Pintus and based in London.
 We love the same things!!
 Have a look at everything Elena has to offer at sewitwithlove.com